Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/Use_INSTALL_command.md

 title: "About the INSTALL command"
 linkTitle: "About the INSTALL command"
 weight: 190
---- The INSTALL command enables you to install:
+---The INSTALL command enables you to install:

 - Transfer CFT binary objects, such as programs, to the Transfer CFT program library
 - Transfer CFT files to production library